neontribe/ARCVService/docs/VOUCHER_EVALUATOR_AUDIT.md

 escape the primary-school disqualifier; fixing this **reduces voucher totals** for those households for seven months of the year.
 Deferral/almost notices are also suppressed for most configurations.

-**Recommendation.** Part of the agreed minimal patch (see 4.3): compare year-aware dates rather than bare month numbers — e.g. build "the school start date this school year" from `offsetDate` and `scottish_school_month` and compare full dates, or normalise the difference modulo 12.
-The two skipped tests are the ready-made regression tests for this change.
+**Recommendation (original).** Compare year-aware dates rather than bare month numbers — e.g. build "the school start date this school year" from `offsetDate` and `scottish_school_month` and compare full dates. *This is what the refactor did, computing the start date from the child's dob instead of the evaluation month; the two formerly-skipped tests are its regression tests.*

 #### F10 — `ScottishFamilyHasNoEligibleChildren`'s specification is a tautology

+**Status: ✅ RESOLVED (2026-09-15).** The specification is now `OrSpec(AndSpec(IsBorn, IsScottishUnderSchoolAge($offsetDate)), NotSpec(IsBorn))` — the missing
+"under school age" clause is restored (via the new Scottish specification rather than the England/Wales `IsUnderStartDate`), and the dead `isScottishChildAtSchool()` second pass inside `test()` is gone.
+Verified by the un-skipped regression test `EvaluatorAuditTest::testAuditF10ScottishEligibilitySpecExcludesSchoolAgeChildren`: a baby and a pregnancy satisfy the specification, a 13-year-old no longer does.

-**Severity:** High. **Verified:** confirmed. **Reproduction test:**
+**Severity (original):** High. **Verified:** confirmed.
-`EvaluatorAuditTest::testAuditF10ScottishEligibilitySpecIsTautological`.

 **What.** The rule's specification is satisfied by **every** child, so the "under school age" requirement it was meant to encode has no effect.